questaware/microemacs/src/emacs.md

   *Key Bindings in the Command Line*
   These are described by pressing ^A in the command line.
+	(The bindings can be avoided by prefixing ^Q -- literal next character).

   ^B  kill Buffer contents
   ^G  Abort